What documents do I need to renew my PR card?

 Can you apply for Canadian citizenship?

 Once your PR card expires, you may want to find out if you are eligible to become a citizen of Canada.
 You should meet various conditions in order to be eligible for Canadian citizenship.
 For instance, the IRCC requires you to have lived in Canada for at least 1460 days in the past 6 years before the day you apply for citizenship.
 Note that permanent resident cards are not issued to those who have Canadian citizenship.

 Gathering primary and secondary documents

-When filling out forms to get a new PR card, make sure the required documents are not missing or the copies- unclear.
+When filling out forms to get a new PR card, make sure the documents required for PR card renewal are not missing or the copies are clear.
 The IRCC will return your application if this is the case.
 Primary documents required to process your PR card application include:

 - A copy of a valid passport or travel document (either current or the one you had when applying to become a permanent resident)

 - A copy of the certificate of identity or travel document that was issued by the Minister of Foreign Affairs of Canada